PavanDNaik/PavanDNaik/README.md

 ###

-<p align="left">My name is Pavan and I'm a Student and wanna be Developer, from Canara Engineering College - Mangalore</p>
+<p align="left">My name is Pavan and I'm a wanna-be Developer,and student from Canara Engineering College - Mangalore</p>

 ###